Navigation: Home FAQs Exemptions

 How do I apply for an exemption?

-Exemption applications are available from the Customer Services department during normal business hours.
-You may also request to have an application mailed to you at (512) 834-9138, or you may download the application from the Forms page of our website.
+Exemption applications are available from the Customer Service department during normal business hours.
+You may email a request to have an application sent to you or call our Customer Service department at (512) 834-9138.
+You may download the application from the Forms page of our website.

 Do I apply for a homestead exemption annually?